WellSense uses a number of pharmacy programs to promote the safe and appropriate use of prescription drugs.

-Our pharmacy programs promote the safe and appropriate use of prescription drugs.
-Drugs that belong to a program have clinical guidelines that must be met before we will cover the medication (for example, an evaluation of the member’s current health condition).
-Drugs that belong to a pharmacy program may be found in the Formulary.
+All drugs that belong to a pharmacy program have clinical guidelines (like current health condition) that must be met before the Plan will cover it.
+Drugs that belong to a pharmacy program are indicated on the WellSense Formulary.

-WellSense will review the prior authorization request using the applicable clinical guideline.
+If a provider feels that it is medically necessary for a member to take a drug managed under one of our programs, he/she may submit a request to WellSense using the appropriate Prior Authorization Form.
+WellSense will review the prior authorization request using the Medication Exception Process.
 If the request meets criteria, WellSense will cover the drug.
 If the request is denied, the member and the authorized appeal representative have the right to appeal the decision.

 The Prior Authorization Program requires that WellSense members meet specific clinical conditions before a drug can be covered.

 The Step Therapy program requires that members first try one drug to treat a medical condition before we will cover another drug for that condition.
 If the first level treatment is not tried, prior authorization is required.